logicly-au/pmhc-mds-user-documentation/doc/reporting.rst

 B7 — Activity Report — hAPI Funding Source
 +++++++++++++++++++++++++++++++++++++++++++++

+This report applies to hAPI (headspace) data only.

-The B7 report provides detailed identification of the funding source under which service contacts were delivered during the reporting period.
+Unlike data reported by PHNs, which is funded exclusively by the PHNs, data reported to hAPI is funded by many different sources.
+The B7 report provides a detailed breakdown of the funding source under which service contacts where delivered.
+Only non no-show contacts during the reporting period are included.
-It also aggregates those contacts into counts of episodes and clients.
-Note that episodes and clients can be counted within more than one category.

-It applies to hAPI (headspace) data only.
+In addition, the B7 aggregates the contacts into episode and client counts.
+An episode may have activity with more than one funding source, in which case it will be counted in every row for which it has a contact funded by the pertinent source.
+Unless all contacts for all episodes are funded by the same source, the total number of episodes reported will be lower than the sum of the number of episodes in all funding sources.
+The same principle applies to Client counts.

 Key specifications: